A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD

 \subsection{General relativistic magnetohydrodynamics}

 In this section we present results of our DG-FD hybrid scheme when applied to various GRMHD test problems.
 The final test problem in this section is that of a single magnetized neutron star, demonstrating that our hybrid scheme is capable of simulating interesting relativistic astrophysics scenarios.
-All simulations use an HLL Riemann solver and a third-order strong-stability preserving Runge-Kutta time stepper~\cite{Hesthaven2008}.
-We also reconstruct the variables $\{\rho, p, Wv^i, B^i, \Phi\}$ using a monotised central reconstruction scheme.
+We always use an HLL Riemann solver and typically the third-order strong-stability preserving Runge-Kutta (SSP RK3) time stepper~\cite{Hesthaven2008}.
+However, we also compare a fifth-order Dormand-Prince method~\cite{DORMAND198019} to the RK3 method for some test problems.
+We mainly use the SSP RK3 stepper since this is a commonly used method when comparing shock capturing schemes.
+We also reconstruct the variables $\{\rho, p, Wv^i, B^i, \Phi\}$ using a monotonised central reconstruction scheme.
 We choose the resolution for the different problems by having the number of FD grid points be approximately equal to the number of grid points used by current production FD codes.
 Unless stated otherwise, we do not monitor $\tilde{B}^i$ with the Persson indicator since in most of the test cases we look at the magnetic field has discontinuities at or near the same place the fluid variables have discontinuities.
-All simulations use \texttt{SpECTRE} v2021.09.11~\cite{deppe_nils_2021_5501002} and the input files are available as part of the arXiv version of this paper.
+All simulations use \texttt{SpECTRE} v2022.04.04~\cite{deppe_nils_2021_5501002} and the input files are available as part of the arXiv version of this paper.